-Perimeter’s platform technology was tested at major sites, including Mount Sinai in New York City and Toronto’s Princess Margaret Cancer Centre, and showed extremely high accuracy rates.
-The goal is to launch commercially in late 2018 in the United States, and then to seek clearance in Canada and Europe.
+Perimeter is collaborating with top clinical sites in the US and Canada — including Mount Sinai and Memorial Sloan Kettering Cancer Center in New York, MD Anderson in Houston, Minnesota’s Mayo Clinic, and Toronto’s Princess Margaret Cancer Centre.
+The goal is to launch commercially in late 2018 in the US, and then to seek clearance in Canada and Europe.

 Getting a jump on the funding hurdle at RESI on MaRS